 • Pinterest

-Well, where does that leave you?
+So where does all that information leave you?

 Obviously, you should just know the exact warp sett, right?